-Antivirus/Anti-malware Software Flagging Sierra Chart Installer as Unsafe
+Antivirus/Anti-malware Software Flagging Sierra Chart Installer or other Files as Unsafe/Infected

 The antivirus/anti-malware scanner is not detecting a specific malicious program, but instead certain generalized patterns in the executable code or actions performed which might indicate a match to a malicious program.
 This is why false positives can and do occur.
 You can tell a generalized pattern is being used, if you see something like Gen. in the name of the detected infection.

 Even Windows operating system files have been flagged as being malicious preventing the starting of the operating system.

 Sierra Chart is not malicious software for the very simple reason that it is not malicious and is a legitimate and also widely used financial market trading and charting program.
 The code base is clean.
 When the executable files are distributed, they are freshly generated and distributed to users from secure systems.
 So there is never a chance for the installer or files to become compromised or infected in any way.
 Also, it is the installer program itself which is usually getting detected/flagged by antivirus/anti-malware software.

 Confirmation that Sierra Chart is safe can be determined by the Virus Total website.
 You can upload a copy of the Sierra Chart installer or any of the executable files to confirm this.
 Normally there should be no matches.
 Or only one or two indicating whatever matches have been found are only false positives.